-Requires all reports required in boilerplate to be submitted to the Senate and House Appropriations Subcommittees on Judiciary, the Senate and House Fiscal Agencies, and the State Budget Office, unless otherwise noted.
+Requires all reports required in boilerplate to be submitted to the Senate and House Appropriations Subcommittees on Judiciary, the Senate and House Fiscal Agencies, the Senate and House policy offices, and the State Budget Office (SBO), unless otherwise noted.

 Sec.
 206. Purchase of Foreign Goods